Do citronella candles work blog. Natural insect repellent alternatives

 Do Citronella Candles Work?

-The problem with clearly answering if citronella candles are effective starts when we try to establish if your candle contains naturally derived citronella or just a synthetic fragrance.
-If it does use Citronella essential oil, then how much?
+It's probably badly made with poor-quality ingredients.
+The problem with clearly answering why your citronella candle might not be working to repel insects starts when we try to establish if your candle contains natural citronella oil or just a synthetic fragrance.
+If it does use natural Citronella oil, then how much?

 What repels mosquitoes better than citronella?

-Products containing DEET, picaridin and those with sufficient concentration of natural PMD's.
-If you want an effective natural solution for your garden that doesn't involve applying products to your skin, then using insect repellent wax melts containing Citrepel® could be the answer to your summer garden prayers!
-If you're looking for a spray-on product, there's clinically proven, natural insect repellent spray Incognito.
+Products containing DEET, picaridin, and those with a sufficient concentration of PMD.
+If you want an effective natural solution for your garden that doesn't involve applying products to your skin, then using insect-repellent wax melts containing Citrepel® could be the answer to your summer garden prayers!

 What is Citrepel?